 Choose the Right Placket

-Reinforcing the placket can strengthen the shape of the front of the shirt and help keep the collar up.
+Reinforcing the dress shirt placket can strengthen the shape of the front of the shirt and help keep the collar up.
 French placket means that there is no common front placket.
 The plain front has a clean appearance, which is neither casual nor formal.

 However, if you unbutton the top button, the front of the shirt may collapse because the front of the shirt cannot bear the weight of the collar.
 The standard placket has a vertically visible seam beside the button.
 It’s folded up with an inch or two of fabric and sewn on the front as a separate piece, with stitches on both sides.
 The gap between the folded fabrics is sometimes fused for extra strength.